 There is much information and misinformation about what constitutes a good preconception diet.
 From a Chinese medicine point of view the middle road is usually the healthiest where moderation of some foods is recommended and a good balance of healthy and fresh fruits and vegetables with adequate protein is encouraged.
 A TCM practitioner takes into account the different constitution and situation of each individual before dietary advice is given.

 A properly functioning digestive system is an important focus of treatment, so that nutrients are absorbed and utilised well.
-If there are any digestive issues such as bloating, bowel disorders, reflux, cravings or low appetite these can be addressed with acupuncture.
+In the clinic we will ask you about digestive issues such as bloating, bowel disorders, reflux, cravings or low appetite.

 Diet and lifestyle to prepare your body for pregnancy;

-Optimal nutrition helps to provide an optimal ovarian environment for the eggs during the critical maturation process.
+Optimal nutrition helps to provide an ideal ovarian environment for the eggs during the critical maturation process.
 It also contributes to an optimal environment in the uterus for implantation of the embryo and development of a healthy baby.
 Chinese medicine recommends having a wide variety of tasty fresh foods in season eaten in a relaxed manner.
 It is also important to heed more pragmatic advice such as, eat plenty of protein, especially vegetable protein, and fresh fruit and vegetables – organic where possible.
-Meat, poultry or fish that has been farmed with the use of growth promoters and hormones should be avoided as should processed foods.
+Meat, poultry or fish that has been farmed with the use of growth promoters and hormones are better avoided and same applies to processed foods.
 Your Chinese medicine practitioner will tell you if there are particular foods you should avoid or increase according to your constitution.

-Supplements: In keeping with maximizing nutrition available to the developing eggs and ensuring you are in good shape for pregnancy, it is advisable to take supplements which include Folic acid and other B vitamins, Vitamins C and D, omega 3 fatty acids, antioxidants such as CoQ10 and minerals such as zinc, iron and iodine.
+Supplements: In keeping with maximizing nutrition available to the developing eggs and ensuring you are in good shape for pregnancy, it is advisable to take supplements which include the appropriate form of Folate and other B vitamins, Vitamins C and D, omega 3 fatty acids, antioxidants such as CoQ10 and minerals such as zinc, iron and iodine.
 Please speak to your practitioner about dosage.

 Alcohol: Women metabolise alcohol much less efficiently than men and there is evidence to suggest that even moderate drinking (5 or fewer glasses a week) can delay conception.
 Try to save alcohol for those special occasions and then have one glass savoured slowly!